-For more information about e-cigarettes and to clear up some commonly held myths about them, head over to public health matters.
+For more details about e-cigarettes and to clear up some commonly held myths about them, head over to public health matters.

 Smoking in pregnancy

-Quitting smoking in pregnancy is the best thing you can do to ensure your baby is in the very best of health and has the best possible chance of a healthy start in life.
+Quitting smoking in pregnancy is the best thing you can do to ensure your baby is in the very best of health.
+Also giving them the best possible chance of a healthy start in life.

 There are many benefits for both you and your baby when you stop smoking.
 To read more about these benefits, head over to the NHS website.